 Each hospital and health system has developed different programs.

 At Alliance Institute for Integrative Medicine in Cincinnati, Alliance Institute for Integrative Medicine, its naturopathic physician has been trained extensively in clinical nutrition, traditional Chinese medicine, acupuncture, herbal medicine, homeopathy, physical medicine and other physiotherapies.
 Since Ohio does not yet license naturopathic doctors as physicians, its staff naturopathic doctor works under the direction of AIM physicians to help patients understand the treatment recommendations.

-Hallie Armstrong, ND, the lead naturopathic doctor at Integrative Medicine Beaumont at Beaumont Health in Royal Oak, Mich, says in a statement “it is vital to treat the whole person and is dedicated to providing patients with a team-based approach to wellness.”
+Hallie Armstrong, ND, the lead naturopathic doctor at Integrative Medicine Beaumont at Beaumont Health in Royal Oak, Michigan says in a statement “it is vital to treat the whole person and is dedicated to providing patients with a team-based approach to wellness.”

 Dr. Armstrong serves as co-facilitator of the Faculty Scholars Program in Innovative Healthcare, an educational program that trains traditional allopathic physicians and allied health care employees in the methods and concepts of Integrative Health.